St Clement's Church, Norwich: Post Redundancy

-The church stood empty until 1977, when it was repurposed as places of worship, with its initial use being that of prayer and meditation for all faiths opened by Rev'd Jack Burton until 1999.
-It was then converted to a Romanian Orthodox congregation until 2015 before housing Gildencraft, an apprenticeship scheme for stonemasons.
+The church stood empty until 1977, when it was repurposed as a place of worship.
+Its initial use was for prayer and meditation for all faiths, opened by Rev'd Jack Burton, until 1999.
+It was then converted to house a Romanian Orthodox congregation until 2015 before housing Gildencraft, an apprenticeship scheme for stonemasons.
 It is now currently in use as a crafts person and builder's store.

 Organ

 The church contained an organ originally by G.M.
 Holdich but this organ was moved to All Saints church in 1889 following a new Norman & Beard organ replacement.
 The current organ is one originally made by Rothwell in 1944 that was modified in 1966 by Ralph Bootman.
 A specification of the current organ can be found on the National Pipe Organ Register.